PauPie74/SQL-Muzeum/README.md

 # SQL-Muzeum

+**This project was made in Polish language**

-A database for an imaginary museum.
+A database for an imaginary museum made as a part of database classes.
+It consists of 3 SQL files:
+* create the tables
+* insert the data
+* procedures, functions, view, triggers

+>June 2021